oddkiva/sara/doc/sphinx/source/multiviewgeometry/essential_matrix.rst

 system of the first camera :math:`C_0` is considered to be the world coordinate system.

-Denoting a 3D point expressed in the world coordinate system a point by :math:`\mathbf{X}^0` by, we calculate its coordinates :math:`\mathbf{X}^1` in the second coordinate system by the rigid body motion
+Let us denote a 3D point expressed in the world coordinate system by :math:`\mathbf{X}^0`.
+We can calculate its coordinates :math:`\mathbf{X}^1` in the second coordinate system by the rigid body motion

 .. math::

    \mathbf{X}^1 = \mathbf{R} \mathbf{X}^0 + \mathbf{t} .

-Denoting the coordinates of a 3D vector by :math:`\mathbf{d}^0` in the first coordinate system, we calculate its coordinates in the second coordinate system as
+We also denote the 3D vector expressed in the first coordinate system by :math:`\mathbf{d}^0` .
+We can calculate its coordinates in the second coordinate system as

 .. math::